JeffreyRiggle/my-site/content/blog/web-visualization/index.md

 If you have read this blog and all the blogs before it, thank you.
 While I doubt I have provided any additional insights for anyone who may have read this, I found that some of what I was doing was a touch out of the norm.
 I had a lot of fun doing this, but there are other interests I have wanted to explore for some time now.

 Forgive me for a moment while I get on my soapbox.
 I have not explicitly stated this up to now, but I would like to emphasize a choice I made during this project.
 During this project, I limited my use of AI to general research and as a springboard to more official documentation.
-I find that while using AI for your day job is a great idea to truly learn new things, it is beneficial to go back to the basics and avoid letting AI do everything for you.
+I find that while using AI for your day job is a great idea, to truly learn new things it is beneficial to go back to the basics and avoid letting AI do everything for you.
 I would definitely encourage others who are writing code to learn new concepts and to be very pragmatic about the use of AI.

 I do not know how long this project will be hosted; as such, I will finish by providing some images in case I take down the site due to cost, lack of interest, or something else.